New York's 35th State Assembly district

 New York's 35th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Jeffrion L. Aubry since 1992.
+It has been represented by Larinda Hooks since 2025, succeeding Jeffrion Aubry.

 Geography

+2020s

 District 35 is located in Queens.
+It contains the neighborhoods of East Elmhurst, LeFrak City, and parts of Corona, Elmhurst, Rego Park, Jackson Heights, and northern Astoria.
+LaGuardia Airport, Citi Field and a portion of Flushing Meadows-Corona Park are part of this district.

+The district overlaps New York's 6th and 14th congressional districts, as well as the 11th, 13th, 14th, 15th and 16th districts of the New York State Senate, and the 21st, 22nd, 24th, 25th and 29th districts of the New York City Council.

+2010s

+District 35 is located in Queens.
 It contains the neighborhoods of East Elmhurst, LeFrak City, and parts of Corona, Elmhurst, and Rego Park.
-LaGuardia Airport is part of this district.
+LaGuardia Airport, Citi Field and a portion of Flushing Meadows-Corona Park are part of this district.